 I am a senior in high school and I am currently reading 1984 in school.
-I am doing a report on comparing 1984 to today’s society.
-And i have found your web site very useful in doing this report.
-I was wondering why someone like yourself would do this voluntary on a book which does not make any sense and is utterly boring, it was just a question my colleagues and I came up with. and if you could write back on help with my project comparing one thing in 1984 and linking in to today, thank you for your concern.
+I am doing a report on comparing 1984 to today's society.
+And I have found your web site very useful in doing this report.
+I was wondering why someone like yourself would do this voluntary on a book which does not make any sense and is utterly boring, it was just a question my colleagues and I came up with. and if you could write back on help with my project comparing one thing in 1984 and linking in to today.

 You and your colleagues asked a good question when you wondered why I would put this much effort into a book that doesn't make any sense and is utterly boring.

 The reason I like your question is because that's exactly how I felt about the book when I first attempted to read it in high school in around 1968 or so.

 I don't even think I finished it, and I think the main thing I disliked about it -- aside from the fact that it was hard to read -- was that I couldn't imagine the world I lived in ever becoming that way and so I didn't see the point in reading about it.
 I have never been a science-fiction fan and I considered the book so far-out as to be in the realm of science fiction.

 I've always been a voracious reader and as I travelled through Europe, Asia and Australia in the '70s I read all the classics and most of the contemporary books of the day.
 Then as I settled down and had children I continued to read and stumbled across a volume of George Orwell's short stories and I LOVED them.
 So that got me interested in him again, although I still didn't read "1984"'.
 Then in the early '90s (when I was 40) I went back to college** to take a ten month course and while there I observed "political correctness"* that reminded me exactly of what I'd remembered Orwell describing in "1984".
 So I decided to re-read the book.